dombegi/dombegi.github.io/about/index.md

 comments: false
 ---

-I am a young researcher in plasma physics and controlled fusion; I am currently pursuing the Ph.D degree at Nagoya University.
+<center>I am a young researcher in plasma physics and controlled fusion; I am currently pursuing the Ph.D degree at Nagoya University.
 I love to play football and enjoy watching the league of legend a.k.a.
 LOL.</center>

 ## Affiliation
 #Ph.D student (D3)